Class 12 results: CBSE records highest ever 99.37 pass percentage, girls outshine boys | Education

 The Central Board of Secondary Education (CBSE) recorded the highest ever pass percentage of 99.37 in this year's class 12 results, declared on Friday, with girls outshining boys by a slender margin of 0.54 per cent.

 The pass percentage increased by over 10 percentage points against last year's 88.78 per cent.
-The difference between the pass percentage of girls and boys was nearly 6 per cent last year.
+The difference between the pass percentage of girls and boys was nearly six per cent last year.

 The board has announced the results on basis of an alternate assessment policy after the exams were cancelled in view of the aggressive second wave of COVID-19.

-According to the policy decided by a 13-member panel of the board, the theory paper evaluation formula is 30 per cent weightage to Class 10 marks, another 30 per cent to Class 11 marks and 40 per cent weightage to marks obtained in Class 12 unit test, mid-term, pre-board exams.
+While the pass percentage of girls and boys stood at 99.67 per cent and 99.13 per cent respectively, transgenders achieved a pass percentage of 100 per cent.
+According to the policy decided by a 13-member panel of the board, the theory paper evaluation formula is 30 per cent weightage to Class 10 marks, another 30 per cent to Class 11 marks and 40 per cent weightage to marks obtained in Class 12 unit test, mid-term and pre-board exams.

-''The schools were requested to verify their roll numbers, name of candidates and name of the Board so that their data could be taken from the Boards concerned.
+''The schools were requested to verify their roll numbers, name of candidates and name of the board so that their data could be taken from the boards concerned,'' Bhardwaj said.

 ''The system also calculated class 10 component based on data taken from various Boards.
 It also facilitated schools in uploading of class 10 marks for non-CBSE candidates whose data could not be received from board concerned and calculation of its 30 per cent component,'' he said.